xl350r/SimpleFileServer/README.md

 ## WebFileServer

 Simple File server using sinatra.
+Learning project to get more familier with ERB, HTML5/CSS.
+Also for testing client apps. for other projects.

 ### Todo
 * Authentication